The Low Income Household Rebate helps eligible low income NSW households cover the costs of their energy bills. It is paid once each financial year.

 - Log in, or create your MyServiceNSW Account.

-- Select the 'Services' tab on your dashboard.
+- Select the 'My services' tab on your dashboard.

 - Agree to the Terms and Conditions.